Vaishnavi-N-08/Money-Tracker-Django-Rest-API/Readme.md

 To install this API, follow these steps:

-1. Clone this repository.
+1. Clone this repository with `git clone https://github.com/Vaishnavi-N-08/Money-Tracker-Django-Rest-API.git`.
-2. Create a virtual environment and activate it.
+2. Create a virtual environment and activate it (optional step).
 3. Install the requirements using `pip install -r requirements.txt`.
 4. Run the migrations using `python manage.py makemigrations` and `python manage.py migrate.
 5. Run the server using `python manage.py runserver`.